ReSAM: Refine, Requery, and Reinforce: Self-Prompting Point-Supervised Segmentation for Remote Sensing Images: Experiments and Results

 \subsection{Experimental Settings}

-\paragraph{Annotation Protocol:} For all experiments, we use sparse point supervision only.
+\paragraph{Annotation Protocol}: For all experiments, we use sparse point supervision only.
 We randomly sample positive and negative points from the ground truth (GT) mask for each instance (same as our baseline \cite{liu2025pointsam}).
 We experiment with 1, 2, and 3 points sampled per instance.
 An annotated full mask or box was not provided to the model during training. \paragraph{Baselines and Competitors:} We compare our method to several baselines for weakly supervised and recent point-based segmentation methods based on SAM.
-We compare our method with \textbf{Direct test} a pretrained SAM without adaptation, prompted with ground-truth points. \textbf{Self-Training} \cite{liu2102unbiased} uses student-teacher structure without any regularizers. \textbf{WeSAM} \cite{zhang2024improving}, \textbf{DePT} \cite{gao2022visual} and \textbf{Tribe} \cite{su2024towards} representative source-free domain adaptation methods that utilized prompt-based direction feeding during training without source data. \textbf{PointSAM} \cite{liu2025pointsam} employs Prototype-based self-training method that uses FINCH\cite{sarfraz2019efficient} clustering and negative prompt calibration.
-Additionally, we also report the \textbf{Supervised upper bound} of Full-mask finetuning (LoRA) to indicate the upper limit. \paragraph{Metrics} We report mIoU and F1 as our metrics. mIoU is calculated from the GT segmentation mask and the predicted mask of each instance. \paragraph{Backbone:} We build on the SAM\cite{kirillov2023segment} ViT-B image encoder and Hiera-B+ from SAM2 \cite{ravi2024sam}. \paragraph{Implementation Details:} We fine-tune the LoRA module of SAM image encoder with rank=4.
-Only LoRA parameters were updated with Adam optimizer across all experiments.
-To validate our method with limited resources, training is performed with learning rate of $5\times10^{-4}$, weight decay $1\times10^{-4}$ on RTX 3060 with a batch size of 1.
-An instance embedding queue $q$ (FIFO) of length 32 is maintained.
+We compare our method with \textbf{Direct test} a pretrained SAM without adaptation, prompted with ground-truth points. \textbf{Self-Training} \cite{liu2102unbiased} uses student-teacher structure without any regularizers. \textbf{WeSAM} \cite{zhang2024improving}, \textbf{DePT} \cite{gao2022visual}, and \textbf{Tribe} \cite{su2024towards} are representative source-free domain adaptation methods that utilized prompt-based direction feeding during training without source data. \textbf{PointSAM} \cite{liu2025pointsam} employs Prototype-based self-training method that uses FINCH\cite{sarfraz2019efficient} clustering and negative prompt calibration.
+Additionally, we also report the \textbf{Supervised upper bound} of Full-mask finetuning (LoRA) to indicate the upper limit. \paragraph{Metrics} We report mIoU and F1 as our metrics. mIoU is calculated from the GT segmentation mask and the predicted mask of each instance. \paragraph{Backbone:} We build on the SAM\cite{kirillov2023segment} ViT-B image encoder and Hiera-B+ from SAM2 \cite{ravi2024sam}. \paragraph{Implementation Details:} We fine-tune the LoRA module of the SAM image encoder with a rank of 4.
+Only LoRA parameters were updated with the Adam optimizer across all experiments.
+To validate our method, training is performed with a learning rate of $5\times10^{-4}$, weight decay $1\times10^{-4}$ on NVIDIA A100 80GB using a batch size of 1.
+An instance embedding queue $q$ (FIFO) of length 128 is maintained.
 Embedding features are L2-normalized before being pushed to the queue.
-Following the augmented strategy in \cite{zhang2024improving} we apply both strong and weak augmentations for better domain adaptation.
-To maintain the soft alignment of top instance object embedding, we set $\tau$ to 0.05.
+Following the augmented strategy in \cite{zhang2024improving}, we apply both strong and weak augmentations for better domain adaptation.
+Furthermore, to stabilize training, we update the model parameters using an exponential moving average (EMA).